AdaCore Security Policy

 Business continuity

-We have created Disaster Recovery and Business Continuity Plans to allow our critical business processes to continue, even if in a degraded mode, in the face of most potential failures.
-As part of our Disaster Recovery Plan, we regularly test recovering our backups to ensure prompt recovery of our systems in case of an incident.
-Our staff can work fully remotely if something prevents them from physically accessing AdaCore offices.
+We maintain Disaster Recovery and Business Continuity Plans to ensure our critical business processes continue, even if in a degraded mode, in the face of most potential failures.
+As part of our Disaster Recovery Plan, we regularly test restoring our backups to ensure prompt recovery of our systems in case of an incident.
+Our staff can work fully remote if something prevents them from physically accessing AdaCore offices.

 We rely on trusted and robust third-party providers such as Salesforce, ServiceNow, Google Workspace, and AWS.
 All custom AdaCore production build and test infrastructure is maintained as code and can be redeployed quickly if the need should arise.